WadhwaniAI/StudentDropoutEWS/README.md

 ---

-- As things stands now, this repository will not be maintained by Wadhwani AI.
+- As things stands now, this repository will **NOT** be maintained.
-- However, if you would like to collaborate, please reach out to us on *(enter email address)*.
-  - We would be happy to discuss and explore opportunities!
+- However, if you are interested in collaborating, please reach out to us at *education@wadhwaniai.org*.
+We would be happy to discuss and explore potential opportunities.

 Thankyou.